 After 4 years in private practice as a Guardian ad Litem, I had the insight to expand my services to include private investigation, simply because I believe there is a great need for an investigator in Austin and San Antonio who specializes in this complex area of divorce and cheating spouses that no other private investigator knows from the inside out.

 Private investigator consultation

-Would you like to speak to Tom Ware, M.Ed., a private investigator, and owner of TLW Guardian Investigations?
+Would you like to speak to Tom Ware, M.Ed., an Austin and San Antonio private investigator, and owner of TLW Guardian Investigations?
 Just submit your contact details and Mr. Ware will be in touch shortly.
 You can also email or call if you prefer.